zeek/zeek-docs/scripts/base/frameworks/netcontrol/drop.zeek.rst

    Stops all packets involving an IP address from being forwarded.

-   :a: The address to be dropped.
+   :param a: The address to be dropped.

-   :t: How long to drop it, with 0 being indefinitely.
+   :param t: How long to drop it, with 0 being indefinitely.

-   :location: An optional string describing where the drop was triggered.
+   :param location: An optional string describing where the drop was triggered.

    :returns: The id of the inserted rule on success and zero on failure.